rsocket/rsocket/Protocol.md

 ### METADATA_PUSH Frame (0x0C)

 A Metadata Push frame can be used to send asynchronous metadata notifications from a Requester or Responder to its peer.

-Metadata MUST be scoped to the connection by setting Stream ID to 0.
+METADATA_PUSH frames MUST always use Stream ID 0 as they pertain to the Connection.

 Metadata tied to a particular stream uses the individual Payload frame Metadata flag.